 1. Women are on average 30% less confident than men – so there is a much greater need for positive reinforcement and confirmation of what we do well in order to build a team of confident female leaders.
 And it takes confidence to take daring strides forward for the business so to succeed he would need to focus more on acknowledging positive actions and less on criticism.

-2. Women (mothers) are giving up so much more when they choose to have a career rather than spending more time with their children - so it has to be worth the sacrifice!
+2. Women (mothers) are giving up so much more when they choose to have a career rather than spending more time with their children – so it has to be worth the sacrifice!
 They have to do something they can truly believe in.
-It was up to him to make sure we have a clear purpose and a positive environment.
+It was time to make sure we have a clear purpose and a positive environment.

 3. Women work together, support each other and share in each other’s successes.
 This goes right back to hunter-gatherers: a man would be celebrated for single-handedly bringing back a major kill that would feed the tribe, but it took a collaborative effort to gather enough berries to be sufficient to feed them.